 And yes, life happens – there will be times when you need to order in, or when you want to go out to a restaurant to celebrate something special.
 And that’s OK.
-However, if you want to protect your health, maintain a healthy weight, and protect your financial future – then eating out cannot be the default.
+However, to protect your health, maintain a healthy weight, and protect your financial future – then eating out cannot be the default choice.

 Instead, you can plan for “eating in” to be an easier part of life.
 And I’ve found three ways that you can make this happen.

 Plan out during the weekend each meal for every night of the upcoming week, and make sure you have the ingredients on hand.

 If you’re short on recipe ideas, consider using a meal planning subscription service, which will send you menus with lists of ingredients needed for each meal.